OthankQ/100-days-of-code/r1-log.md

 ### R1D87

 Started the Redux part of the lecture, and so far so good!
 Built a basic React web app with state that can be passed down as props.
 Planning to add in API request functionality using Axios

+### R1D88

+Built a simple todo app using React.
+Now learning how to import Redux into a React project and make them work together with a simple song-list app.